 What goes up: it’s a summit finish for the Tour de France but you can descend down the other side to Courchevel.
 The cycle path down the other side is wider and once it joins the main road follow the signs to Moûtiers to do a loop back to where the climb started.
 It’s not a great descent as you have to ride through Courchevel meaning traffic and but it’s the safer option compared to going back to Méribel.
 The narrow climb you’ve just tackled with tight bends and 20% sections is going to be awkward to descend.

 Why?
-Ski resorts want to be resorts, to enjoy a lucrative summer as well.
+Ski resorts want to be resorts, to enjoy a lucrative summer as well as winter.
 Attracting cyclists is one way to do this, Alpe d’Huez is already a Mecca for road cycling tourism and several ski resorts compete to be the Downhill MTB paradise.
-The Loze is only “Stage 1” of the Via 3 Vallées with plans for a new path to cross from Méribel over to Val Thorens and then a link to the Maurienne valley which opens up a route for extreme Alpine cycle tourism.
+The Loze is only “Stage 1” of the Via 3 Vallées with plans for a new path to cross from Méribel over to Val Thorens, and then a link to the Maurienne valley which opens up a route for extreme Alpine cycle tourism.

 On top of this is the e-bike boom.
 Many resorts have fleets of electric bikes and now a family of four will be able to tackle a “legendary Tour de France climb” before lunch, and all on a car free road.
-Still, you do wonder about inexperienced people being assisted all the way up and then having to descend again on a 15kg bike… perhaps the Loze chairlift works to take people back down safely?
+Still, you do wonder about inexperienced people being assisted all the way up and then having to descend the 20% twisty slope on a 15kg bike… perhaps the Loze chairlift works to take people back down safely?

 History: the Tour de France last visited Méribel in 1973 for a finish inside the town at around 1,700m and Bernard Thévenet won the stage.
 The race hasn’t been back since.
 In August 2019 the Tour de l’Avenir rode up the freshly-surfaced Col de la Loze and footage on youtube lets you see some details: